 Inspired by the timeless tale by the Brothers Grimm and Charles Perrault, “Sleeping Beauty” did not do well at the box office.
 But when we watch the movie today, we realize how brilliantly it was made.

-8. The Little Mermaid:
+8. Best Musical Soundtrack: The Little Mermaid

 How can any child not sing along when “Part of Your World” is being played?
-While most of the Disney films have been features some soulful music, “The Little Mermaid” brought Broadway into the animated movies.
+While most of the Disney films have featured some soulful music, “The Little Mermaid” brought Broadway into the animated movies.
 It was honored by the Golden Globes and Academy awards for the best song and original score.

 The movie even revived the Disney Animation Studios, leading to a series of successful and beloved animated movies.
 Princess Ariel herself was a revolution, being the first princess to be characterized as rebellious and spunky.

 “Spirited Away” is a brilliant film from Miyazaki, or a yummy visual feast you can say.
 It is one of the most beautiful and comprehensive animated movies in existence.
-The movie is about a ten-year-old girl, Chihiro, who navigates a spirit world set in a Japan bathhouse after witnessing her parents transform into pigs.
+The movie is about a ten-year-old girl, Chihiro, who navigates a spirit world set in a Japanese bathhouse after witnessing her parents transform into pigs.

-11. Chicken Run:
+11. Chicken Run

 “Chicken Run” is Aardman Animation’s first full-length effort in the animation film.
 It’s about a group of hens who take the help of a cocky rooster to escape their farm after learning that they are destined to be pies.

-The movie is quite well rounded, with classic physical comedy and thrilling action.
+The fun-filled movie is quite well rounded, with classic physical comedy and thrilling action.
 Oh, and how can we forget the British charm?

-12. The Lego Movie:
+12. The Lego Movie

 Accept it; you were raising your eyebrows at the announcement of this movie.
 Some even thought that the filmmakers are spoiling the reputation of the most loved kids’ toy.
 But the filmmakers proved us wrong and how!